davidshq/awesome-search-engines/research/books-research.md

     - Available for free from [Stanford](https://nlp.stanford.edu/IR-book/information-retrieval-book.html).
 - Stefan Buttcher, Charles L. A. Clarke, Gordon V. Cormack. *Information Retrieval: Implementing and Evaluating Search Engines*.
 The MIT Press, 2/2016.
 632 pp.
     - Significant portions of the 2010 edition of this book are [available for free from the official site](https://plg.uwaterloo.ca/~ir/ir/book/).
 There are 16 chapters in that edition with 7 available for free.
+    - It appears that the 2016 edition is a reprint of the 2010 edition verbatim.
 - Ricardo Baeza-Yates, Berthier Ribeiro-Neto. *Modern Information Retrieval: The Concepts and Technology Behind Search*, 2nd edition.
 Addison-Wesley Professional, 2/2011.
 913 pp.
     - Chapters 1-2, 11, and 15 are available here: https://www.baeza.cl/mir2ed/contents.php.html.